allenai/ccget/README.md

 This repository contains scripts to archive Common Crawl data on S3 to a bucket on us-east-1 (same region as Common Crawl).
 Shards are saved to Glacier Deep Archive on S3 (lowest cost storage but with access time and cost penalty).
 Copy operations are managed with S3's batch operations including object restoration and can all be driven by scripts in this repository.

+In the remainder of this README file, `destination-bucket-name` is the name of the bucket we will replicate Common Crawl data to.

 ## Summary of scripts

 1. `scripts/create_role.py` -- Create a role capable of executing the batch operation jobs.
 Most likely this role already exists!
 So, you should not need to run this script, however, it illustrates the permissions assigned to the role.